Why Do I Feel Sad for No Reason, and What Should I Do?

 There are millions of possible situations that can make someone feel sad.

-Here are just a few common reasons for sadness, some of which may look familiar to you:
+Here are just a few common potential causes of sadness, some of which may look familiar to you:

 Any of the examples above can create a lot of room for negative thoughts, and these thoughts can, in turn, make you feel worse.